 Bell peppers are not spicy, but their flavor is actually very unique.
 They add a much-needed crunchy texture and mild sweetness to all sorts of dishes.

 The Poblano or green ancho chili pepper is one of the most popular of all dried chilis.
 This pepper can be found in many dishes across the Southern United States, Mexico, Central America, and South America.
-It is added to salsas, sauces, moles, and rice mixes as a natural flavoring.
+It is an addition to salsas, sauces, moles, and rice mixes as a natural flavoring.
 Poblano peppers have a mild spice that provides a delayed and short burn.
 They have a Scoville Heat Unit measurement of 1,000–2,000.

 Guajillo adds a sweet yet bold flavor to food.
 It’s perfect for marinades and sauces!
 It’s also a popular addition to burritos, tacos, enchiladas, and bean dishes.
 They have a medium heat level with a delayed and short burn and 2,500 to 5,000 Scoville Heat Units.

 Dried, ripe, or fresh Anaheim chilis provide a rich and full-flavored taste to meals.
 The chilis are dried and then either ground into a powder or soaked to make them more flavorful for cooking.
 This includes both hot sauce and salsa.
-They may also be added to chili recipes!
+They may also be an addition to chili recipes!
 Anaheim peppers are quite delicate and leave a delayed and short burn.
 Many individuals like to munch on them raw because they are so mild!
 They fall between 500 and 2,500 Scoville Heat Units.

 These wild chilis are utilized to flavor salsas, dips, burritos, and tacos and are great for moles and sauces.
 However, the spiciness of an ancho chili pepper is roughly comparable to that of poblano peppers.
 They have a rating of about 1,000-1,500 Scoville Heat Units.